 In a pinch: Raspberries

-Like blackberries, raspberries are most commonly found only in their fresh form, which means that they may not always be the perfect dried goji berry substitute.
+Like blackberries, raspberries are most commonly found only in their fresh form, so they may not always be the perfect dried goji berry substitute.
 If you do use them, you may have to adjust your recipe to compensate for the additional moisture.
 Raspberries can also be sweeter than goji berries, so you may have to adjust sweeteners in the recipe as well.

 Use raspberries as a 1:1 substitute for goji berries.